top of page

 English

 During this term we will be studying books written by established authors.
 We will further develop the skills of biographical and autobiographical writing in role and developing a ‘voice’ in our writing which will link with our first topic about identity.
-Our topic about Ancient Greece will focus on formal persuasive writing, followed by our ‘Spooky’ story-writing topic, looking at creating suspense and atmosphere.
+This is followed by our ‘Spooky’ story-writing topic, looking at creating suspense and atmosphere.
+Children will use a wide range of texts such as ‘The Nowhere Emporium,’ ‘A Monster Calls,’ ‘Charles Darwin’s Origin of Species,’ and the poetry of the First World War.

 At Chad Vale, we use Jane Considine ‘Write Stuff’ method to support English.
 This is a highly interactive, enjoyable and dynamic approach to writing that helps the children develop their vocabulary, grammar and understanding of different text types.
 However, the children will very much be encouraged to develop their independence and think as writers – planning, drafting, editing and publishing their final pieces of work.